 We must give reasons for our final decision to the parties.
 These reasons may be given verbally or in writing.

 If you receive a verbal reason for a decision, you can request it in writing.

-For residential tenancy cases and claims under $10,000 heard under the Australian Consumer Law and Fair Trading Act 2012, you will need to ask for written reasons before or at the time a decision is made.
+For renting disputes where the claim is under $10,000, you will need to ask for written reasons before or at the time a decision is made.

 Find a decision

-VCAT decisions with written reasons are also published on the Australiasian Legal Information Institute website (AustLII).
+VCAT decisions with written reasons are also published on the Australasian Legal Information Institute website (AustLII).

 We only publish high profile decisions for a short period of time on our website when it has attracted significant media interest.

 Journalists who want a copy of a decision not available on AustLII or our website can apply to get a copy of a decision.

 To learn more about the types of orders that can be made, see VCAT decisions and orders.

 When do we make a decision?